Honeybourne

-Honeybourne is a village and civil parish about 5 mi east of Evesham in Worcestershire, England.
-Much of the parish is farmland.
+Honeybourne is a village and civil parish about 5 mi east of Evesham, in the Wychavon district, in Worcestershire, England.
+Much of the parish are farmland.
 RAF Honeybourne just south of the village was operational from 1940 until 1947.
+In 2001, the parish had a population of 1619.

 History

-Honeybourne was two villages: Church Honeybourne was in Worcestershire while Cow Honeybourne was in Gloucestershire.
-Their names are derived from Old English hunig, "honey", and burna, "stream", the whole meaning "(places on) the stream by which honey is found"; the first word of Cow Honeybourne comes from Old English calu, "bare, lacking vegetation".
+Honeybourne was two villages: Church Honeybourne in Worcestershire and Cow Honeybourne in Gloucestershire.
+Their names are derived from Old English hunig, "honey" and burna, "stream," the whole meaning "(places on) the stream by which honey is found," the first word of Cow Honeybourne comes from Old English calu, "bare, lacking vegetation."
 Boundary changes in 1931 moved Cow Honeybourne into Worcestershire and the two parishes were united in 1958.
 Honeybourne has several historic timber framed and thatched buildings.
 The Thatched Tavern in Cow Honeybourne has a cruck truss.

 Parish churches

-In Church Honeybourne the Church of England parish church of Saint Ecgwin was consecrated in 1295.
-Its antiquity is reflected in a local rhyme "when Evesham was bush and thorn there was a church at Honeybourne".
+In Church Honeybourne, the Church of England parish church of Saint Ecgwin was consecrated in 1295.
+Its antiquity is reflected in a local rhyme "when Evesham was bush and thorn there was a church at Honeybourne."
 Its nave and chancel appear to be original late-13th-century structures.
 There was a south aisle, but it was demolished and its windows re-set in the south wall of the nave.
 The bell tower has a Decorated Gothic spire with three tiers of lucarnes.
 The south porch is a late mediaeval Perpendicular Gothic addition.
 It is a Grade I listed building.

-In Cow Honeybourne the former parish church, known as the "Old Church" has a 15th-century Perpendicular Gothic west tower and formerly had an ornate Elizabethan pulpit.
+In Cow Honeybourne, the former parish church, known as the "Old Church" has a 15th-century Perpendicular Gothic west tower and formerly had an ornate Elizabethan pulpit.
 The church fell out of use for worship from the 16th to the 19th centuries and was partitioned off into four or five tenements, while pig sties and sheds were built against the outside walls.
 Apart from the tower, the church was rebuilt in 1861–63 to designs by the Worcester Diocesan Architect W. J. Hopkins.
 The church has since been made redundant, deconsecrated and converted to two private houses.
 It is a Grade II listed building.

 Honeybourne is in the Diocese of Gloucester.
 Diocesan boundaries and county boundaries do not align in this part of the country.

 Amenities

 Honeybourne has two public houses: the Gate Inn and the 13th-century Thatched Tavern.
 Other amenities include the Ranch caravan park, Indulgence skincare & beauty salon, hairdressers, 2 convenience stores (Co-Op and One Stop), a fish and chip shop, Post Office, Chinese takeaway, Indian takeaway, garage with petrol station, and Honeybourne Pottery.
 Honeybourne Harriers is one of the most popular football clubs in the area, catering for children from 4 to 18.

+Bus service 553 provides a link to Evesham providing six return journeys Mon-Sat.
+Currently operated by Henshaw's Coaches, from 1st March 2025 the service will be operated by Diamond Bus.